defuncart/game_saves_backup/README.md

 ### Building from Source

-If you wish to build from source, you will require:
+If you wish to build from source, you will require Flutter & Dart versions as specified in [pubspec.yaml](pubspec.yaml) and native linux dependencies such as clang and ninja-build.
+See [CD pipeline](.github/workflows/cd_main.yml) for more info.

-- Flutter >= 3.16
-- Dart >= 3.2
-- linux:
-    - clang
-    - ninja-build
-    - libgtk-3-dev
-    - libblkid-dev

 The application has not been tested on windows, however it *should™* theoretically work.
 To generate relevant flutter project files, firstly run `fvm flutter create . --platforms=macos,windows`.